 Youth @ Work

-A career exploration and professional skill development program for female and gender non-conforming high school students
+A career exploration and professional skill development program for female and gender-expansive tech center students

 - Effective Communication

 - Personal Finance

 - Monthly workshops at WRCC, 90 minutes each, 2nd Wednesdays

 - Some dates vary based on the school calendar.
 Back-up dates are pre-scheduled in case of weather.

 - Up to 24 hours of paid internship time, April - June